Scale invariance vs conformal invariance: Holography

 In AdS/CFT correspondence, we identify the $SO(2,d)$ isometry of the AdS space-time with the conformal group of the dual conformal field theories.
 From the scaling transformation (\ref{AdSS}), it is natural that we identify the holographic direction $z$ with the direction of the renormalization group flow of the dual quantum field theory.
 The boundary $z \to 0$ corresponds to the UV limit of the dual field theory, and $z \to \infty$ corresponds to the IR limit of the dual field theory.
 For a later purpose, we note that the simple coordinate transformation (i.e. $z = e^{-Ar} A^{-1}$ with $A = L^{-1}$) makes the Poincar\'e metric (\ref{Poincare}) into the warped metric

 We will identify $Ar$ with the energy scale of the renormalization group flow $Ar \sim \log \mu$.
 We will assume $A$ and $L$ are both positive hereafter.

-The most studied example of AdS/CFT correspondence is the duality between the type IIB string theory on $\mathrm{AdS}_5 \times \mathbb{S}^5$ background with Ramond-Ramond five-form flux, and the $\mathcal{N}=4$ supersymmetric Yang-Mills theory with $SU(N)$ gauge group in $d=4$.
-The underlying string theory construction allows us to identify various parameters in the both sides (e.g $N^2 = 4\pi^2 L^3$ for $d=4$ case).
-In our following discussions, we do not specify the concrete realization of AdS/CFT from the string theory construction.
+The most studied example of AdS/CFT correspondence is the duality between the type IIB string theory on $\mathrm{AdS}_5 \times \mathbb{S}^5$ background with the $N$ unit of Ramond-Ramond five-form flux, and the $\mathcal{N}=4$ supersymmetric Yang-Mills theory with $SU(N)$ gauge group in $d=4$ dimension.
+The underlying string theory construction allows us to identify various parameters in the both sides (e.g $N^2 = 4\pi^2 L^3$ for the above $\mathcal{N}=4$ Yang-Mills case).
+In our following discussions, we do not specify the concrete realization of the AdS/CFT correspondence from the string theory construction.
 We rather take an effective field theory approach of (quantum) gravity, and we will study the required consistency of the properties of the (quantum) gravitational system from the existence of the consistent dual quantum field theory interpretation.
 Of course, the following argument should apply to the string theory construction.
 Indeed, the validity of various assumptions such as the energy-condition or unitarity can be directly checked within the allegedly consistent string theory background.

 To be more concrete, let us consider how to compute correlation functions via AdS/CFT correspondence.
-For this purpose, we recall that one of the most basic recipes in AdS/CFT correspondence is the Gubser-Klebanov-Polyakov-Witten (GKP-W) prescription \cite{Gubser:1998bc}\cite{Witten:1998qj} that connects the computation of the partition function in the gauge theory side and the computation of the partition function in the gravity side.
+For this purpose, we recall that one of the most basic recipes in AdS/CFT correspondence is the Gubser-Klebanov-Polyakov-Witten (GKP-W) prescription \cite{Gubser:1998bc}\cite{Witten:1998qj} that connects the computation of the generating function of correlation functions in the dual conformal field theory and the computation of the partition function in the gravity side.
 Schematically, we postulate the relation

 within the classical approximation of the gravity side.
+Here $O(x)$ are operators in the dual conformal field theory and $\phi^{(0)}(x)$ are corresponding source functions.
 Obviously we should regard it as a certain hypothetical classical limit (saddle point approximation) of the quantum gravity ``path integral" in the right hand side.
 It is not obvious such ``path integral" exists, or we should do the path integral from the beginning, but we do believe that the right hand side should exist in a string theory context while the details are not well-established because of the difficulty in quantizing strings in AdS background with the Ramond-Ramond background.

 Within the classical approximation, we can use the prescription (\ref{GKP}) for the study of correlation functions of conformal field theories from the corresponding classical equations of motion of the bulk theories.
 For instance, let us demonstrate it in a free massive scalar field $\phi(x_\mu,z)$ in $\mathrm{AdS}_{d+1}$ with the minimally coupled action